TheRAVAGE/Capstone-Project-0004-Weather-Forcast-Website/README.md

 * now you can go to localhost:10000 to run the website
 ---------------------------------------------------------------------
-You Need an API Key to perform the lookup : so you can go to the website to be redirected to weatherAPI.com or click on the link below https://www.weatherapi.com/signup.aspx after signing up or logging in
+You Need an API Key to perform the lookup : so you can go to weatherAPI.com by clicking on the link below https://www.weatherapi.com/signup.aspx after signing up or logging in
 API key is found in the Dashboard